maaretp/ExploratoryTestingBook/manuscript/0010_FromTestingToExploratoryTesting.md

 Someone does some testing on all the different parts going into our solutions.
 Some parts have many parties doing some testing on them.
 Over designing, creating and maintaining the solutions users have, we test parts and the whole.
 We refresh our results because test results are like milk, going sour over time, with increasing speed on conditions of change.

-> Testing: Actively looking for empirical information of aspects that threatens the experience users of software have to know about it to support intent of making available solutions living up to their expectations.
+> **Testing**: Actively looking for empirical information of aspects that threatens the experience users of software have to know about it to support intent of making available solutions living up to their expectations.

 Testing is breaking illusions.
 We think things work, but unless we go back and see, we may be fooling ourselves.